 I always thought the idea of throwing a boomerang and it coming back only happened in cartoons.
 Wrong I was.
 If you're good at throwing one, it will indeed come back.
 The boomerang originated in Australia and has been used for a recorded 20,000 years by Indigenous Australians for hunting, fighting and ceremonial purposes.
 I gave a go at throwing one and low and behold... it didn’t come back to me.
 I guess, I need some extra practice.

-9. Watch a Aboriginal Performance
+9. Watch an Aboriginal Performance

-Music, song, ceremony, performance and dance was and is still a very important part of Australian Aboriginal life and customs.
+Music, song, ceremony, performance, and dance was and is still a very important part of Australian Aboriginal life and customs.
 While visiting Currumbin Wildlife Sanctuary, we got a taste of a dance performance which was quite beautiful.